ttntm/ttntm/src/pages/interests.md

 ### Privacy

 I try to stay informed and put best practices into action wherever possible.
+I'm also volunteering for {% ext "epicenter.works", "https://epicenter.works" %} whenever I can support their activities with my skill set.

 ### Software Architecture